J&K: Labourer from Bihar killed by suspected militants in Bandipora district

 The killing took place eight days after a migrant worker was killed in grenade blast in Pulwama.

-Suspected militants shot dead a migrant labourer from Bihar on Friday morning in Jammu and Kashmir’s Bandipora district.
+Suspected militants shot dead a migrant labourer from Bihar on Friday in Jammu and Kashmir’s Bandipora district.

 The labourer, Mohammed Amrez, hailed from Bihar’s Madhepura district.